US Taxes for Expats Living in Germany

 Even if you have expatriated from the United States to Germany, you may still be subject to expatriation tax and federal income tax reporting requirements.
 The IRS (Internal Revenue Service) takes aggressive measures to investigate US taxpayers who are suspected of non-compliance, such as tax evasion, concealment of foreign assets, and failure to file tax returns.
 If you have not certified timely and accurate returns with the IRS for all years in which reporting was required, or if you failed to file other necessary tax documents such as Form 8854, you may be subject to massive fines, civil penalties, and even a criminal investigation.

 The bottom line is that expatriation tax is a highly complex issue, and even well-meaning taxpayers can make mistakes and omissions which attract unwanted attention from IRS examiners.
 However, you do not have to navigate the intricacies of the Internal Revenue Code alone.
-CPA Ted Kleinman has over 20 years of diversified experience working with a wide variety of clients, and specializes in international tax matters.
-He can help you resolve your outstanding tax issues, take advantage of deductions and credits, and work with the IRS to negotiate payments and participation in disclosure programs like the OVDP (Offshore Voluntary Disclosure Program).
+Ted Kleinman CPA has over 30 years of diversified experience working with a wide variety of clients, and specializes in international tax matters.
+He can help you resolve your outstanding tax issues, take advantage of deductions and credits, and work with the IRS to negotiate payments and participation in disclosure programs like the Streamlined Offshore/Domestic Disclosure Program).

 Are You a Covered Expatriate?